Mbandaka: Massacre of Hutus

 Near the end of the First Congo War in the late 20th century, hundreds of people (mainly Hutu refugees, women, and children) were massacred here on May 13, 1997.

 Congolese soldiers said the order came from Col. Wilson, head of a brigade of Kabila's troops, and Col. Richard, the brigade's operations chief, both Rwandans.
 Gen. Gaston Muyango (Congolese) held the title of military commander but had no real power, they said.

 Ebola outbreak

 On 16 May 2018, a case of Ebola occurred in the city, the disease having spread there from an outbreak in the countryside.
 A new outbreak was reported on 1 June 2020.
 Three cases were confirmed by the WHO and three cases are probable, of whom four people had died as of June 2, 2020.

-Notable places
+Main sights

 Catholic Mission station and Central African history research centre of Bamanya

-A large research centre for Central African history, originally set up by Fathers Gustaaf Hulstaert (1900–1990) and Honoré Vinck, is at the Catholic mission station of Bamanya (Missionaries of the Sacred Heart (MSC)), 10 km east of Mbandaka.
+A large research centre for Central African history, originally set up by Fathers Gustaaf Hulstaert and Honoré Vinck, is at the Catholic mission station of Bamanya (Congregation of the Immaculate Heart of Mary) (CCIM)), 10 km east of Mbandaka.